keepthrifty/keepthrifty.github.io/_posts/2017/2017-11-14-mini-retirement-budget.md

 While I was successful in not creating debt, I would find myself dipping into our emergency savings fund or vacation fund to pay off the credit card.
 So, we weren’t saving as much as we told ourselves we had.

-I eventually got better at this, but our mini-retirement pulled me into a whole new level of financial discipline and intention.
+I eventually got better at this, but {% include tweet-link.html tweet-text="our mini-retirement pulled me into a whole new level of financial discipline and intention" %}.

 ## Mini-Retirement Budget